RiddhiDugad/Syntecxhub_Contact_Manager/README.md

 # Contact Manager App (MERN Stack)

-A simple Contact Manager web application built using the MERN stack that allows users to create, read, update, and delete contacts.
+A simple Contact Manager web application built using the MERN stack that allows users to create, read, update and delete contacts.

 ---